iamthechad/grails-recaptcha/README.md

 	    recaptcha {
 	      // Set to false to disable the display of captcha enabled = false

-	      // Communicate using HTTPS
-	      useSecureAPI = false
 	    }
 	  }
 	  production {
 	    recaptcha {
 	      // Set to false to disable the display of captcha enabled = true

-	      // Communicate using HTTPS
-	      useSecureAPI = true
 	    }
 	  }
 	}